One Renaissance Square

 Two North Central Avenue

-Mary Ann Welsh has over twenty-five years of Chapter 11 bankruptcy experience with an emphasis on commercial and financial transactions, including structuring, negotiating, and restructuring complex, multi-party commercial financial transactions outside of court and within Chapter 11 reorganizations.
-Ms. Welsh has a broad perspective on business reorganizations, having represented various parties, including financial institutions, equity holders, corporate creditors, creditors’ committees, bondholders’ committees, insurance companies, as well as corporate debtors, in various industries, such as the retail, healthcare, trucking, hotel, communications, optical and agricultural commodities industries.
+Mary Ann Welsh has over 25 years of Chapter 11 bankruptcy experience with an emphasis on commercial and financial transactions, including structuring, negotiating, and restructuring complex, multi-party commercial financial transactions outside of court and within Chapter 11 reorganizations.
+Ms. Welsh has a broad perspective on business reorganizations, having represented various parties, including financial institutions, equity holders, corporate creditors, creditors’ committees, bondholders’ committees, insurance companies, as well as corporate debtors, in various industries, such as the healthcare, retail, trucking, hotel, communications, optical and agricultural commodities industries - with primary focus in the healthcare industry including particular focus on hospitals, skilled nursing facilities (nursing homes), and assisted living centers.
 Her experience includes:

 - Representation of major financial institution in connection with formation and initial operation of its DIP financing unit and subsequent representation thereof nationwide in both its pre- and post-confirmation financings.